 Owner’s Notice to Existing Encumbrance Holders.

-The property owner should provide notice to holders of existing encumbrances, which include recorded mortgages, liens, (or other financial notes), recorded leases, leaseholds or easements in the property to be encumbered by the RC (collectively referred to as encumbrance holders) where the proposed restrictions in the RC encompass the recorded encumbrance.
-Such notice to encumbrance holders should include information regarding the owner’s intention to enter into the proposed RC, the type and location of the restrictions on the property and FDEP contact information.
+The property owner should provide notice to holders of existing encumbrances, which include recorded mortgages, liens, (or other financial notes), recorded leases, leaseholds or easements in the property to be encumbered by an IC (collectively referred to as encumbrance holders) where the proposed restrictions in the IC encompass the recorded encumbrance.
+Such notice to encumbrance holders should include information regarding the owner’s intention to utilize an IC and request a Conditional SRCO, the type and location of the restrictions on the property and FDEP contact information.
 A template is provided.
-See Attachment 9, Notice of Intent to Enter Into Restrictive Covenant.
-To facilitate timely review of the notice, FDEP encourages that the notice be provided to encumbrance holders as early as possible; even as early as the time at which the RC package is submitted to FDEP for review.
+See Attachment 9, Actual Notice of Intent to Approve Use of IC for Easement Holders & Financial Institutions.
+To facilitate timely review of the notice, FDEP encourages that the notice be provided to encumbrance holders as early as possible; even as early as the time at which the IC package is submitted to FDEP for review.
 In addition to the template, FDEP also encourages the property owner to provide the encumbrance holder with a Specific Purpose Survey, Boundary Survey or Sketch and Description as defined under Chapter 5J-17, F.A.C., or other scaled map or diagram that accurately shows the location of the contamination and proposed restricted area in relation to the location of the encumbrance (e.g., easement) and a summary table of contaminant concentrations.
 See Attachment 14 for an example of such a diagram.
 The site/project manager will review copies of all such notices to existing encumbrance holders, together with proof of delivery to each encumbrance holder.
 Notice should be provided in accordance with the terms for notice set forth in the recorded instrument (i.e., as described in the mortgage or easement), and if proof of delivery is not required by the recorded instrument, then by certified mail, return receipt requested, signed acknowledgement of receipt obtained by a courier or delivery service, or other commercially recognized method.
 Regardless of whether notice is specifically addressed by the terms of the recorded instrument, if the encumbrance holder is a business entity formed in or otherwise qualified to do business in the State of Florida, the property owner should send notice as well to the registered agent of the business entity which may be identified on the Florida Department of State Division of Corporation Sunbiz Website [www.sunbiz.org].
 This will ensure that the notice is properly received and subsequently routed for review within the business entity’s organization.

 Mortgage Holders (also known as Mortgagees).
-If there are mortgage holders (typically these are banks) or other holders of financial instruments (collectively referred to throughout this document as mortgage holders), then in addition to the above Notice, a “Subordination of Mortgage” (see Attachment 10) may be obtained by the owner and recorded along with the RC.
+If there are mortgage holders (typically these are banks) or other holders of financial instruments (collectively referred to throughout this document as mortgage holders), then in addition to the above Notice, a “Subordination of Mortgage” (see Attachment 10) may be obtained by the owner and recorded along with an RC, if an RC is the chosen form of IC.
 However, FDEP will not need a subordination unless the mortgage materially conflicts with the RC.
 The FDEP does not expect that material conflicts between the RC and the mortgage will occur very often.
 Examples of when a material conflict may exist between the RC restrictions and a mortgage include, but are not limited to, the following:

 the restriction requires an engineering control with an active control system, if the active control includes a substantial recurring expense or if the failure to maintain the active control could result in an imminent hazard (within a few days or weeks).Examples include: